esquires/lvdb/README.md

 Background
 ----------

-ipdb is a text-based debugger.
-Although it can give code context with the "list" command, it would be helpful to have VIM highlight where you are in the code. vim-pdb incorporates this functionality.
+ipdb and gdb are text-based debuggers.
+Although they can give code context with the "list" command, it would be helpful to have vim highlight where you are in the code. vim-pdb incorporates this functionality.
 Specifically, it

     1) updates the cursor line in vim to match where pdb is in the debugging process
     2) Highlights/deletes breakpoints that have been set on the fly in pdb.
-It also highlights pdb.set_trace() lines.
+It also highlights pdb.set_trace() lines when using ipdb.

-The vim-pdb debugger has been designed to be simple and lightweight but give full access to IPython and ipdb.
-It does this as follows:
+The vim-pdb debugger has been designed to be simple and lightweight but give full access to ipdb and gdb.
+For ipdb, it does this as follows:

     1) The python installation (see steps c and d in
        |vim_pdb_installation|) makes sure 2 files are created when ipdb is